Final Fantasy XI

 Final Fantasy XI Description

-You can play Final Fantasy XI on PC and PlayStation 2.
+You can play Final Fantasy XI on PlayStation 2 and PC.

 It was produced by Akihiko Matsui, Hiromichi Tanaka and Hironobu Sakaguchi.
 Akihiko Matsui, Hironobu Sakaguchi, Koichi Ishii and Koichi Ogawa directed the game.
 It was scored by Kumi Tanioka, Naoshi Mizuta and Nobuo Uematsu.